Penetration Tests Reveal Surprising Security Vulnerabilities

 The district also established different access controls for staff, students and guests, Bohler said, including role-based authentication for the wireless network.

-Palo Alto Networks’ WildFire threat prevention tool filters network traffic and alerts users when they visit an infected website.
+Palo Alto Networks’ WildFire threat prevention tool filters network traffic and prevents file-based threats; it works hand-in-hand with the URL Filtering product that protects users when they try and visit an infected website.
 “It has been a big help for a lot of crypto and malware and stopped a lot of it,” said Bohler.

 He also focused on wired network controls, an area that he said many organizations miss.